darrylschaefer/dalle-starter/README.md

 To request image generations, visit http://localhost:3000 in your web browser after the server has started.
 Enter the desired prompt, resolution (default is 1024x1024), and quantity (default is 1), then click 'submit' to send the API request.
 If 'save locally' is checked (by default it is), the file will save to the /generations folder in the root of your application.

+If you're requesting generations with Dall-E-3, you can set the quality and style parameters.
+You cannot request more than 1 image at a time using Dall-E-3.

 For image variations and edits, the image data is pulled from their respective canvas elements (set at 1024x1024).
 Make sure there's transparency if you're requesting an edit, you can make transparency using the eraser tool (example in video section).
+Keep in mind that this functionality is not supported with Dall-E-3.
+If you switch over to these features, your options will update to avoid conflicts.

 <h3>Built using</h3>